cisagov/LME/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All tests pass
 - [ ] PR has been tested and the documentation for testing is above
+- [ ] Squash and merge all commits into one PR level commit

 ## ✅ Post-merge Checklist

-- [ ] Squash all commits into one PR level commit
 - [ ] Delete the branch to keep down number of branches